 That’s it!
 Easy peasy.

-I hope this article has given you the help you need to start building your WordPress website.
+I hope this article has given you the help you need to build a WordPress website.
 I have tried my best to include all the important steps that are involved in the process of setting up a website using WordPress.

 It has taken me a great deal of time and effort to write this article, so I would be extremely thankful if you could share it with anyone you feel might benefit from reading it.

-Finally, I would like to remind you that there is no such thing as the perfect website.
+Finally, I would like to remind you that there is no such thing as a perfect website.
 Therefore, please don’t be disheartened if your website doesn’t look quite right just yet.

 Creating a truly amazing website takes time and a lot of experience and let’s not forget…Rome wasn’t built in a day.